 With The NoMad Bar, Team NoMad has decided to move into the world of next-level bar food and fancy cocktails.
-The space is unattached to the formal restaurant, though it has a similar vibe: it’s elegant, it’s dark, and it’s the kind of place that makes you feel awesome.
+The space is unattached to the formal restaurant, though it has a similar feel: it’s elegant, it’s dark, and it’s the kind of place that makes you feel awesome.
 And for what it is - a bar that offers a full, expensive, menu full of casual(ish) food - it’s really damn good.
-Just know that this isn’t the “after work with the homies” bar.
+Just know that this isn’t the “after work with your crew” bar.
 This is the once-in-a-while bar, best saved for those times you want to impress someone, or maybe just impress yourself a little bit.

 Go with the local steamed cherrystones in broth, and drink a big, hoppy IPA with it.

 The crown jewel of the menu here is the pot pie - a re-imagined version of the Chicken for Two with Foie Gras next door at the The NoMad.
-It’s a $36 production that includes table-side preparation, and it’s definitely delicious and Perfect For a cold winter night.
+It’s a $40 production that includes table-side preparation, and it’s definitely delicious and Perfect For a cold winter night.
 Just make sure you’re sharing it with someone.
 No one should be eating like this alone.

 Quite possibly our desert island dessert.
 This dish consists of what basically looks like frozen Cadbury eggs, but the outside is made of the chocolate crunchy bits you find in the middle of Carvel cakes, and the inside is made with homemade vanilla ice cream.
 It’s absurd and amazing, and we need to figure out how to stock our refrigerator with it.
-Rumor has it the rest of the desserts here are great, too, which includes their own custom NoMad Bar Chocolate Bar.
-Save room.

 The NoMad Bar is serious about their drinks.
 They're all good, expensive, and headache-inducing.
 As they should be.